Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 That scientific foundation is the psychological framework known as Self-Determination Theory.

-In my book I propose what I call the Deeper Learning Resolution.
+In Schooling For Holistic Equity I proposed what I call the Deeper Learning Resolution.

 Thanks for watching.